noorm SDK

 Creates an SDK context for programmatic database access.

-interface CreateContextOptions<DB = unknown> {
+interface CreateContextOptions {

 config?: string // Config name (or use NOORM_CONFIG env var)